 Phillipa rested her hand gently on his shoulder.

-‘If you could do more deals like that one you have just completed, your problems in funding military campaigns and my problems in keeping a suitable wardrobe would be would be over.
+‘If you could do more deals like that one you have just completed, your problems in funding military campaigns and my problems in keeping a suitable wardrobe would be over.
 But William is right; we must look to find a treasure trove!
 And incidentally, he must have his title.’

 The King turned from the window.
 ‘Where is the Prince?’ he growled.
 ‘Do you think he’s with her?
 Might he be with Joan even now?’

 Phillipa eyed her husband sympathetically.
-‘I have heard that currently she is in Brittany, though not with her husband.
-Usually I hear rumours of her visits to the Prince, servants who pass on their observations to Monsieur Froissart or his like, but I have heard nothing lately which can be relied on.’
+‘I have heard that currently, she is in Brittany, though not with her husband.
+Usually, I hear rumours of her visits to the Prince, servants who pass on their observations to Monsieur Froissart or his like, but I have heard nothing lately which can be relied on.’

 ‘However,’ she added, a certain droll challenge in her eyes as she looked at her husband, ‘she has perhaps had no little experience in getting into men’s bedrooms without being noticed!’